YueqiCao/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Yueqi Cao is a graduate student of school of mathematics and statistics at Beijing Institute of Technology.
-His research interests include applied topology and geometry.
+I'm a master candidate and obtained my B.Sc in mathematics at Beijing Institute of Technology.
+My advisor is Prof. Huafei Sun.
+My current research focuses on the construction of the second fundamental form estimator on Euclidean submanifolds, as well as its efficiency and consistency.